 What’s your risk tolerance?

 At the core of the choice between fixed-rate and adjustable-rate mortgages, is a quick and dirty shortcut.
 Fixed-rate mortgages are the safer, more conservative choice.

-- You have the room in your budget to accommodate a potentially fluctuating mortgage payment and enough security in your work, savings and other financial priorities.
+- You have the room in your budget to accommodate a potentially fluctuating mortgage payment.
+You also have enough security in your work, savings, and other financial priorities.
 An ARM does offer the potential to lower your monthly payment.